 The path was typical Skye hiking – boggy in places and the climb steep hard work, but we at least that meant we gained height quickly.
 Three quarters of the way up we were still shrouded in mist and the aforementioned “Best view in Europe” seemed a little underwhelming.
 However we soon began to see glimpses of the surrounding Cuillin mountains as the cloud opened and moved across the sky.
 They were there, there were mountains!
 This gave us a few photo opportunities and the incentive to keep moving up.
 We were rewarded when we reached the top – The view opened up completely around us and the sun peered over the cloud to great us.
 There was still enough cloud to continue shrouding the mountain tops but they rewarded us from time to time by revealing themselves to us before being covered again temporarily with their fluffy cloud blanket – very atmospheric scenes.

 A bit of exploring around the summit of Sgurr nan Stri was undertaken along with some photos before a snack was enjoyed by the team and a discussion about our next course of exploration.
 We decided to go over to the 2nd top of the mountain before descending to the next col. The plan was to continue along the ridge for those that wanted, or a slightly more level route just below the peaks for those that didn’t, both options were equally beautiful.
 The sun was by this point shinning brightly making the views even more glorious.
 Several photo opportunities were grabbed on both routes and the views did not fail to impress.
 We met again as planned and sat enjoying the sunshine eating lunch before continuing on, the gentler terrain here allowed us to relax a bit and there was plenty of opportunity to chat about the history and landscape of Skye and how the different rock formations came to be.The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.

 After continuing along the ridge for another hour or so we decided to descend down into the corrie below us to walk back to our camp in time to make our evening meal.
 Carefully negotiating the rough sodden ground (typical Skye hiking again!) we came across a rather large stag with an enviable set of antlers still firmly attached to his head.
 Down in the corrie the ground was rather boggy and pools of water needed to be negotiated.
 Resting up by some delightful pools and after a bit of a paddle we continued our way down and made good time down to the little lochan in Coire Riabhach.
 Continuing around the side of the lochan we were soon descending once again down the side of Sgurr nan Stri to rejoin our original path along the side of Loch Coruisk.
 One of our team at this stage appeared to be a bit of a bog magnet, which left the rest of the group in fits of giggles if a and the individual concerned a little smelly!
 Crossing back across the stepping stones of the river gave an opportunity for a boot (and trouser, in one case) washing session before we continued on arriving back at our camp cleaner and fresher than 5 mins earlier!

 We decided to light a driftwood fire as we had collected plenty of wood the evening before so we could dry our boots/socks while dinner was cooking.
 We were also revisited by the deer who all seemed totally unperturbed, by both humans and fire.
 We were also entertained by the seals jumping out of the water demonstrating their agility and with the water being still and very clear you could watch their underwater antics as well as their leaps and bounds on top.
 Another small group of campers had walked in from Elgol today and the leader of the group came to say hello.
 As the light began to fade we decided to hand over the drift wood we had collected to our neighbours and retire to bed before our big last day heading over the mountains and back to civilisation.The requested album cannot be loaded at this time.
-Error: OAuthException Code: 10, (#10) To use 'Page Public Content Access', your use of this endpoint must be reviewed and approved by Facebook.
-To submit this 'Page Public Content Access' feature for review please read our documentation on reviewable features: https://developers.facebook.com/docs/apps/review.
+Error: OAuthException Code: 10, (#10) This endpoint requires the 'manage_pages' permission or the 'Page Public Content Access' feature.
+Refer to https://developers.facebook.com/docs/apps/review/login-permissions#manage-pages and https://developers.facebook.com/docs/apps/review/feature#reference-PAGES_ACCESS for details.

 Skye Hiking – Day 3